sankalp-data/python-basic-projects/Habit_Tracker/README.md

    Displays habit status day-by-day inside a calendar layout.

  - edit_or_delete():
-  - Edit a habit name for a given date
+  Edit a habit name for a given date.
-  - Delete all habits for a date
+  Delete all habits for a date.

+ - progress_bar():
+  Graphical progress for a selected month.

+ - completion_percent():
+  Displays overall habit completion rate.

 # Developer Notes